devenbhooshan/pydata-delhi/slides.md

 % contact: <span>twitter</span> <a href="http://twitter.com/devenbhooshan">@devenbhooshan</a>
 % favicon: http://www.stanford.edu/favicon.ico

 ---
-title: Agenda
-build_lists: false

-* about me
-* topic discussion
-* words & language
-* word2vec & gensim
-* quora question pairs - kaggle contest
-* questions ?

----

 title: about me
 class: img-top-center

+* Deven
 * Co-Founder, MindIQ
-    * started in February 2016, launched the bot builder platform in aug-2016, 10,000 + bots were build -
-    * featured in techinasia, venturebeat, yourstory etc - clients : smart axiata(Cambodia), hubspot, wef etc
     * we use AI + Human to automate customer support
+    * started in feb 2016, launched the bot builder platform in aug-2016, 10,000 + bots were build through our platform
+    * featured in techinasia, venturebeat, yourstory etc - clients : smart axiata(Cambodia), hubspot, wef etcf
 * ex-amazon employee
 * python lover, nlp enthusiast
-* love travelling(anybody who hate?)

 ---
+title: Agenda
+build_lists: false

+* introduction
+* word similarity
+* sentence similarity
+* questions ?
+---

+title: key takeaways
+build_lists: true

+* what is semantic similarity ?
+* what are the applications of it ?
+* word representations
+* word2vec & gensim apis
+* kaggle contest - quora question pairs
+---
-title: topic discussion
+title: introduction

 * semantic similarity between two sentences
     * eg: how can I uninstall snapchat ? | what is the procedure to uninstall snapchat ? | how to uninstall snapchat ?
+    * these sentences are conveying the same thing/meaning/intent
-    * the idea of semantic similarity between the sentences is based on the likeness of their meaning or semantic content.
+    * the idea of semantic similarity between the sentences is based on the likeness of their meaning or semantic content
-    * meaning not the structure

 * word vectors
-    * representing words by vectors -> 'cat' is represented by [.4, .5, .45, .012 ,,,,,,]
+    * representing words by vectors

 ---

-title: language

-* language helps us in communication
-* if we want to understand language, we have to understand the concepts and how they’re linked together to create meaning
-* it is also ambiguous
-    * I saw a man on a hill with a telescope.
-    * Look at the dog with one eye.

----

-title: words
+title: word similarity

-* word is the most basic unit in semantic tasks
-* semantic tasks are concerned with meaning
+build_lists: true

 * word is the most basic unit that conveys meaning
-* uninstall, beautiful, bank etc
----

-title: words
-build_lists: true

-* normally a word is stored as a string - it doesn't convey any meaning
+* normally a word is representation as a string - it doesn't convey any meaning by own
 * this representation can help us find similarities in some specific use cases. cars-car, hands-hand etc
-* but words which are similar don't necessarily have to be same at character level : beautiful-alluring
+* but what about words which are not same at character level : beautiful-alluring
 * so what can we do ?
-* we represent words by vectors
+* we need some representation which takes into account the meaning

 ---

-title: words representation
+title: words representation - vectors
 build_lists: true

 * we represent words by vectors